 The Code of Virginia specifies that, for most vehicles, the value be (1) from a recognized pricing guide, (2) applied uniformly, and (3) as of January 1 of the tax year.
-To meet these requirements, Fairfax County uses the January edition of the National Automobile Dealers Association (NADA) Official Used Car Guide.
+To meet these requirements, Fairfax County uses the January edition of the J.D.
+Power Associates Valuation Services Used Car Guide.
 (Code of Virginia, Section 58.1-3503(A)(3) & Section 58.1-3515)

 Localities are authorized to use the pricing guide values that include all applicable adjustments or use the base value for vehicles specified in the guide.
 Localities can use either average retail, wholesale, trade-in, or loan value, so long as these values are applied uniformly within classifications of property.
-For most vehicles, Fairfax County has chosen to use the clean trade-in value as listed in the NADA Guide.
-However, for new model year vehicles, the assessed value is based on a percentage of MSRP, and NADA Guide values are used for subsequent years.
+For most vehicles, Fairfax County has chosen to use the clean trade-in value as listed in the pricing guide.
+However, for new model year vehicles, the assessed value is based on a percentage of MSRP, and pricing guide values are used for subsequent years.
 Discounting from the MSRP provides a uniform assessment for each class of new model vehicles and generally provides a reasonable, but conservative depreciation curve when compared to the values in next year's pricing guide.

 Normal Change in Vehicle Values

 Vehicle depreciation from one year to the next is the norm, and this remains true for the vast majority of vehicles assessed in Fairfax County.
-However, the NADA valuation guide can show some value appreciation (increase) in certain vehicle segments in any given calendar year.
+However, the J.D.
+Power valuation guide can show some value appreciation (increase) in certain vehicle segments in any given calendar year.

-Mobile homes are assessed at market value based on sales data and may be supplemented by valuation from a recognized pricing guide.
-Mobile homes are prorated on a quarterly basis if they are moved into the county after January 1.
-A property tax return on mobile homes must be filed within 60 days of the date the mobile home attains situs and by May 1 every year thereafter.
+A manufactured "mobile" home as defined in Code of Virginia, Section 36-85.3 used as a place of full time residence and titled with the Division of Motor Vehicles (DMV) is assessed as personal property and taxed at the base real estate tax.
+Assessed at market value based on sales data and supplemented by valuation from a recognized pricing guide, mobile homes are prorated on a quarterly basis if they are moved into the County after January 1.
+The tax period starts at the beginning of the quarter from the date the mobile home is moved into the County.
+A property tax return on mobile homes must be filed within 60 days of the date the mobile home attains situs by May 1 every year thereafter.
 The tax on mobile homes is not prorated when the owner sells or moves the home out of the County.

 If you have additional questions about vehicle valuation, please contact the Personal Property and Business License Division via email at email@example.com or call 703-222-8234.